X

 Manuscript assessment

-A comprehensive and professional analysis, designed to help you strengthen your manuscript during revisions.
-The assessment focuses on the big-picture elements of your story, from the plot and structure to characterisation and world-building, with detailed notes on each element.
-You’ll also receive guidance on how to position your book for the right market.
+A comprehensive professional report to help you strengthen your full manuscript during revisions.
+The assessment focuses on the big-picture elements of your story, from the plot and structure to characterisation and world-building, with guidance on how to improve each area.
+I’ll also provide targeted advice on how to position your book for the right market, so you can revise with commercial awareness in mind.
+You’ll come away with a structured revision plan, leading you to a more engaging manuscript.

 read more